Summersby95/ci-milestone-one/README.md

 Another design choice I wished to use was to incorporate the overall Star Wars theme into the site.
 To achieve this I decided to use a starry night background for the page, reflecting the players ability to travel around the galaxy in the game.

 ![Starry Background](/images/starry-background.jpg)

+In combination with this starry background I wanted to create a parallax effect similar to the one on the [Firewatch](https://www.firewatchgame.com/) video game website.
+I thought this was a beautiful effect and I decided to attempt creating a similar illusion on my site by using a static background night sky and a transparent foreground with *stars* which move follow the scroll behaviour.